 Varicose veins can cause significant discomfort for our elderly loved ones.
 However, not many develop symptoms.
 For those who do, symptoms may include the following:

 These factors increase your risk of developing varicose veins:

 The risk of varicose veins increases with age.
 This is because aging causes wear and tear on the valves in your veins that help regulate blood flow.

 Women are more likely to develop the condition.
 Hormonal changes during menopause may be a factor because female hormones tend to relax vein walls.
 In addition, taking hormone replacement therapy may increase your risk of varicose veins.

 If other family members had varicose veins, there’s a greater chance you will too.

 Being overweight puts added pressure on your veins.

-Furthermore, with regular exercise, there is a reduction in weight.
-Also, hormonal imbalance also tends to improve gradually.
-Help your seniors to begin with low impact exercises first.
+Furthermore, with regular exercise, there is weight reduction.
+Also, hormonal imbalance tends to improve gradually.
+Help your seniors to begin with low-impact exercises first.
 This will exert minimum pressure on their legs.
-Walking, bycycling and swimming are some of the best examples of low impact exercises.
-If your loved one complain of pain in the legs after exercise, you can always apply ice packs on the sore muscles.
-However, the muscle pain would fade away within few days. and this should not stop your seniors from exercising regularly.
+Walking, bicycling, and swimming are some of the best low-impact workouts.
+If your loved one complains of leg pain after practice, you can always apply ice packs to the sore muscles.
+However, the muscle pain would fade away within a few days.
+And this should not stop your seniors from exercising regularly.